Age of entry

-- French is the first language learned and still understood by at least one of the parents;
+- whose first language learned and still understood is French;

 - Children whose Francophone parents or grandparents wish them to reintegrate the Francophone culture and identity.
 These may be parents who have not had the opportunity to access French-language education.